sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 # Progress Report Introduction:
 In this work I will present my thesis that a Ladder network could improve the accuracy of existing methods for medical image segmentation.

-I devided this project into two parts:
- - Part One: Existing Segmentetion Techniques - where i would build a benchmark of existing segmentetion technigues and models with reference to the "2018 data sience bowl" goals.
- - Part Two: Use Of Ladder Network - where i would combine ladder network with a deep learning segmentetion state of the art model.

 In order to understand if ladder network helps improving segmentation, i will build a benchmark of various methods for segmentation with performance measures (as IOU).
 I will start by reviewing what is image segmentation and what are the basic techniques in image segmentation, I will present what are the image segmentation performance measures and practice a threshold technique to get the first row of my banchmark,
 Then i would review trainable segmentation techniques with deep learning: ill start with explaining basic consepts of deep learning, convolutional neural network (CNN) and the use of it in segmentation problem, i would present a second row in my benchmark which is a full connected network (FCN),
-Then, i will use Unet, which is a state of the art deep learning model for image segmentation, and add it as row to my benchmark
+Then, i will use Unet, which is a state of the art deep learning model for image segmentation, and add it as row to my benchmark.
+After inquiring a base line with two neural networks (a simple and a complex one) i would combine each with a ladder network components and evaluate these models.

 #### In this report i will introduce:

-### Part One:  :waxing_gibbous_moon:
 - [X] 2018 data sience bowl description
 - [X] A brif review of basic techniques in image segmentation
 - [X] Deep Learning consepts
 - [X] Convolutional Neural Network (CNN)
 - [X] Use of Deep Learning in segmentation problem
+- [X] Autoencoders
+- [X] Ladder Networks
+- [X] Future Work
 - [X] [Description of primary products](2018-Data-Science-Bowl.ipynb)
-### Part Two: :waning_crescent_moon:
-- [ ] Autoencoders
-- [ ] Ladder Networks
-- [ ] Use of Ladder Network in a CNN
-- [ ] Use of Ladder Network in segmentation problem
-- [ ] Description of primary products
-- [ ] Bibliography
+- [X] Bibliography

 ## 2018 data sience bowl description
 _“2018 Data Science Bowl” is a Kaggle competition that its goal is to create an algorithm to automate nucleus detection in divergent images to advance medical discovery._